Issac-Kondreddy/Issac-Kondreddy/README.md

 - 🛠 Currently working on **a Microservices-Based E-Commerce Recommendation System**
 - 🌱 Constantly learning and exploring **Machine Learning algorithms** and **Backend Development**
 - 💬 Got questions about **Python, Django, Docker, or APIs?
 I'm here to help!**
-- 💬 Want to Collabrate for Research and Projects in Machine learning and Backend?
-I am Up!!
+- 💬 Want to collaborate on Research or Projects in Machine Learning and Backend?
+I’m up for it!
 - 📫 Reach me at **issackondreddy@gmail.com**
 - 📄 Check out my [Portfolio](https://issackondreddy.com)